scarborough-courtney/ohimanual/tutorials/OHI_file_prep_instructions.md

 1. The years of data available
 1. The units of data
 1. Full explanation of how to interpret the data values, including any processing or rescaling (normalizing from 0-1) that has occurred
-1. one-sentence explanation of the data layer (for the 'description' column in `layers.csv`)
+1. One-sentence explanation of the data layer (for the 'description' column in `layers.csv`)
 1. Any other observations or explanations about the data

 You will need to make a explanatory document for each data layer.
 Make sure that each explanatory document includes all of the information (1-9) above.